coupergateway/couper-examples/kubernetes-configuration/README.md

 ...
 ```

-or you can visit the welcome page with your browser: [http://localhost:9090/](http://localhost:9090/)
+Or you can visit the welcome page with your browser: [http://localhost:9090/](http://localhost:9090/)

-#### Adding a custom Couper configuration file
+## Adding a custom Couper configuration file

-To customize the Couper configuration you can build a container inherits from `avenga/couper` and add the related file and make this image available to your K8s cluster.
+To customize the Couper configuration you can build a container inherited from `avenga/couper`, add the related configuration file and make this image available to your K8s cluster.
-For now, we will mount the configuration file into the pod with help from the [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+First, we will mount the configuration file into the pod with help from the [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/).

 Let's run the following:
 ```shell